 Good afternoon… This is Josie Floyd, Elementary Principal at Gothenburg Public Schools calling with some final information about tomorrow’s Elementary Track and Field Day.
 We are expecting warm weather tomorrow so please remember the sunscreen and a water bottle for your child.
 Placing your child’s name on the water bottle would be greatly appreciated.
 They will be able to refill it throughout the day.
 We are hoping that everyone had the chance to look at the slip of paper that came home on Friday listing the events your child has signed up for.
 Please bring that slip of paper with you to the Track and Field Day (or take a picture of it with your phone) so you have a quick reference throughout the day.
 We ask that you have your child to the track at 8:45 a.m. tomorrow morning.
 Kindergarten through 3rd graders will start the day with their running events and students in 4th through 6th grade will start the day with their field events.
 If your child is participating in running events, you are welcome to sit in the bleachers for the best view of the track as your child will sit with you until their specific event is called.
 When your child’s running event is called over the announcements, they will report to the WEST gate to enter the track (the west gate is the gate closest to the outside concession stand).
 When they are done running they will exit the track through the EAST gate (closest to the high school parking lot).
 We ask that once you send your child to the WEST gate, that you please stay in the same location until they are done running… so they can find you again :) Please note that no parents will be allowed on the track or track infield at any point during the day.
 This includes the high jump area.
 The reason for this is because while one section of the elementary is doing field events, the other section will be doing running events.
 Therefore we cannot have spectators on the track and / or crossing the track.
 If you have a student who will be high jumping, you will be able to watch the high jump from the west fence line (near the long jump bleachers).
 Thanks for understanding.
 We will do our very best to make LOTS of intercom announcements throughout the day that will let everyone know when students should report to their events.
 Please listen carefully anytime you hear an announcement being made as there will be a lot going on at one time tomorrow.
 As mentioned previously, we encourage you to bring a picnic lunch with you to the track and field day or purchase a meal from our Gothenburg PTA.
 Hot Dogs and Walking Tacos will be available.
 Although we should have a nice lunch break from 12:00 to 12:45 p.m. (or even a bit longer), we do not feel this is enough time for you to venture downtown or do drive-through.
 You are welcome to spread out on the west practice football field or even venture over to Ehmen Park.
 If your child returned the bottom portion of the track note (a few weeks ago) indicating that they would like a sack lunch made by the school, that sack lunch can be picked up just inside the community building doors (near the cafeteria).
 This is also where everyone can access the bathrooms throughout the day.
 If your child is being supervised by school staff (as indicated on the slip of paper you returned to the school previously), you may drop your child off to school at the “normal time” (7:55 a.m.) through the main door of Dudley.
 We will have staff ready to greet them.
 These same students will then return to the elementary building after the track meet and will be dismissed at normal time (3:30 p.m.) unless checked out by a parent prior to that time.
 One final reminder… there will be no access to the school building throughout the day (except to use the bathroom and have access to drinking fountains).
 The Junior High and High School students will have a normal school day so we will need to keep their building as safe as possible.
 Because of this, we encourage you and your family to dress in layers, wear sunscreen and to bring a water bottle.
 If you need to reference this information again, you can find it on the school’s Facebook page, as well as the school website.
 We look forward to seeing you all tomorrow and can’t wait to have our ENTIRE Swede Family on campus tomorrow.
 It’s going to be a GREAT day!

-13 days ago, Gothenburg Public Schools
+about 1 month ago, Gothenburg Public Schools

 Dudley Track & Field Day